James Fergusson (architect)

-James Fergusson FRS (22 January 1808 – 9 January 1886) was a Scottish-born architectural historian, mainly remembered for his interest in Indian historical architecture and antiquities.
+James Fergusson FRS (22 January 1808 – 9 January 1886) was a Scottish architectural historian, mainly remembered for his interest in Indian historical architecture and antiquities.
 He was an important figure in the 19th-century rediscovery of ancient India.
 He was originally a businessman, and though not formally trained as an architect, designed some buildings and decorative schemes.

 Life

 Education and India

-Fergusson was born in Ayr, the son of William Fergusson (1773–1846) an army surgeon.
-After being educated first at the Royal High School, Edinburgh, and then at a private school in Hounslow, he went to India to work as a trader at his family's mercantile house of Fairlie, Fergusson & Co. of Calcutta.
+Fergusson was born in Ayr, the son of William Fergusson (1773–1846) an army surgeon turned medical writer, and inspector of hospitals.
+After being educated first at the Royal High School, Edinburgh, and then at a private school in Hounslow, he went to India to work as a manager at his family's mercantile house of Fairlie, Fergusson & Co. of Calcutta.
 Here he became interested in the remains of the ancient architecture of India, little known or understood at that time.
 The successful conduct of an indigo factory, as he states in his own account, enabled him to retire from business after about ten years and settle in London.

 His observations on Indian architecture were first published in his book on The Rock-cut Temples of India, published in 1845.
 The task of analysing the historic and aesthetic relations of this type of ancient buildings led him further to undertake a historical and critical comparative survey of the whole subject of architecture in The Illustrated Handbook of Architecture, being a Concise and Popular Account of the different Styles of Architecture prevailing in all Ages and Countries, a work which first appeared in 1855 in two volumes.
 It was followed in 1862 by one entitled A History of the Modern Styles of Architecture, being a sequel to the Handbook of Architecture.

 The 1855 work was reissued ten years later in a much more extended form in three volumes, under the title of A History of Architecture in all Countries from the Earliest Times to the Present Day.
 The chapters on Indian architecture, which had been considered at rather disproportionate length in the Handbook, were removed from the general History, and the whole of this subject treated more fully in a separate volume, The History of Indian and Eastern Architecture, which appeared in 1876, as the fourth volume to The History of Architecture.
 The 1876 work was later revised with additions by James Burgess and Richard Phené Spiers in 1910 and published in two volumes.